peternmai/ProjectDrive16_17/about.md

 There were four members on the software team whom each had distinct responsibilities.
-However, due to the small size of our team, these responsibilities often time overlap, and as a result, we will group the software tasks together.
+However, due to the small size of our team, these responsibilities oftentimes overlapped, so we will group the software tasks together.
 The software team was in charge of three primary tasks:
 (1) sensor interpretation, (2) spatial mapping and localization (SLAM), and (3) autonomous navigation algorithm.
 The four members are listed below.